From Ohio History Central

 Archaeological excavations conducted in 1992 revealed that the Great Circle is composed of different colored soils.
 The outer portion of the wall is made of dark brown earth, while the inner portion is made from bright, yellow-brown earth.
 These different colors may have had special symbolic meanings to the people who built the walls.

 Eagle Mound is a low mound located at the center of the Great Circle.
 It consists of three lobes that some people have seen to be a bird's body with two outstretched wings.
 Its resemblance to an eagle is questionable.
-It was excavated in 1928 by archaeologists with the Ohio Historical Society.
+It was excavated in 1928 by archaeologists with the Ohio History Connection.
 They discovered the remains of a wooden structure at the base of the mound that was likely a council house or ceremonial structure.
 The archaeologists restored the mound at the completion of their studies.

 The Great Circle Earthworks, as part of the Newark Earthworks, is a National Historic Landmark.
 It is near the communities of Newark and Heath, in Licking County, on State Route 79.